taro-nakajima/NMschool_2021_handson_HRC_day3/README.md

     * Set appropriate initial guess values for BG, q, A, HWHM.
 Note that "q" is the wave vector of the spin excitation, which correspond to the distance from the zone center at L=1.
 Specifically, the peak position L<sub>peak</sub> is 1-q.
     * Set L_min and L_min, which are the minimum and maximum L-indices used for fitting.
 Note that **"L_min" should be larger than that of the leftmost datapoint** in the profile which you are going to fit.
     * Run the "peakfit_script.txt" on gnuplot
     * The result of the fitting analysis will appear as below.
-Copy the refined value of "q" and its error and paste them to a text file with the mean energy of the const-E cut.
+Copy the refined value of "q" and its error and paste them to a text file "fitting_result.txt" with the mean energy of the const-E cut.
 <img width="800" src="https://user-images.githubusercontent.com/50174733/144793188-9ac3bd94-97cb-4397-a37d-53405e9ac3dd.png">

 * Finally, plot the mean energy as a function of q.
 The dispersion relation should be fitted by the equation 4S|J|sin(pi*q), which will be maximized at q=0.5.
 Determine the value of J, that is the exchange interaction between magnetic moments.
 (S=3/2 for this system)
+    * For plotting and fitting, you may use gnuplot scripts, "plot_dispersion.txt" and "fit_dispersion.txt" in the "problem2" folder, respectively.
 ## Sec.
 3: A short lecture on magnetic excitations in CsVCl<sub>3</sub> by Prof. Itoh